-Through Invest in U, the University of Utah is investing in our students’ success, recognizing that many students start and stop their educations based on finances and workforce conditions.
+Through Invest in U, the University of Utah is investing in its students’ success, recognizing that many students start and stop their educations based on finances and workforce conditions.
 This pilot program is designed to fill funding gaps and enable students to stay enrolled so they can finish their degrees faster and begin capitalizing on their earning potential sooner.

-ISAs are flexible, innovative funding tools that provide students an alternative to traditional educational loans.
+ISAs are flexible, innovative funding tools that provide students an alternative to traditional educational loans and other payment mechanisms.
 ISAs adapt to life changes and do not add to debt burden.
 While student loans are based on a principal amount and accrue interest, ISAs are based on a student’s future income.
 Debt incurred through most student loans may create substantial risks to students if they cannot afford their payments during and after college, whereas ISA payments adjust according to levels of income.
 This ISA program is specifically designed to fill funding gaps so students can enroll full time, complete their degrees faster, and begin earning sooner.
 ISA payments go back into the Invest in U fund to help future students.

 There are five key contract terms in an ISA: